 What Is Algae?

-The most common types of algae are divided into categories, including
+The most common types of algae are divided into categories, including:

-Algae can also be found in several forms that are common foods.
-For example, seaweed snacks are a type of algae, and types of red and brown algae are often used in soups for their nutritional value.
-Blue-green algae, like Spirulina, are commonly found on shelves in health food stores.
-Nannochloropsis algae also has a strong reputation as a nutrient-rich strain of algae and microalgae.
+Algae can also be found in several forms that are common within the food industry.
+For example, green and brown seaweed snacks are technically a type of algae, and they're not just tasty but also packed with vitamins and minerals.
+Different types of red and brown algae are often used as functional food ingredients in soups for their nutritional value and unique umami flavor.Â

 What Are the Benefits of Algae Protein?